Biology Teacher, Wellesley High School, Wellesley, MA

 Terry Maksymowych has been incorporating bioethical case studies into her science curriculum at the Academy of Notre Dame de Namur in Villanova, PA since 1985.
 Fourteen years ago, she designed and implemented a full-year bioethics course for seniors and it is one of the most popular electives at the school.
 Terry also teaches clinical ethics at Villanova University, but her first love is teaching high schoolers.
 After using the pgEd lesson plans in her classes, she was hooked–the students adore the topics and find them timely and practical.
 Her AP Biology students earn “pgEd time” after completing their regular coursework each month!
 Terry uses pgEd lessons as examples of exciting and informative case studies when she speaks to audiences of science, health, and religious studies educators.

-Fabienne Mondesir is a veteran teacher, currently in her 13th year with Boston Public Schools, and in her 10th year as a biology teacher at Boston Latin Academy.
-Fabienne earned her BA in Psychobiology/animal behavior from Wheaton College and a Masters in the Art of Teaching Science (M.A.T) from Tufts University.
+Fabienne Mondesir is a veteran Boston Public School biology teacher.
+She earned her BA in Psychobiology/animal behavior from Wheaton College and a Masters in the Art of Teaching Biology (M.A.T) from Tufts University.
 Fabienne has been very passionate about incorporating race science including the biology of skin, Eugenics, and pseudo-scientific practices that have influenced and shaped policies and practices from the 14th century to the present, into her curriculum.
-Fabienne strongly believes that “it is the birth right of every student to see themselves in the content they learn each and everyday” (Fenway High school teacher, Lissette Castillo).
-Fabienne is also 2012 Fund for Teachers Fellow, having been awarded a grant to visit Haiti and the Dominican Republic to research scientific and historical practices of colonization that lead up to the current practice of apátrida, or citizenship denial of Dominican citizens of Haitian decent in the Dominican Republic.
-Fabienne is very excited to continue working and sharing with the pgEd family.
+Fabienne strongly believes that “it is the right of every student to see themselves in the content they learn everyday.”
+Fabienne is also 2012 Fund for Teachers Fellow, having been awarded a grant to visit Haiti and the Dominican Republic to research scientific and historical practices of colonization that lead up to the current practice of apátrida, or citizenship denial of Dominican citizens of Haitian descent in the Dominican Republic.
+From Sept 2017 – Aug 2018, Fabienne served as pgEd’s Director of Community Engagement, to help pgEd launch a new community-centered initiative in the Boston area.

 Rebecca Pinheiro-Schmitt has been a science teacher at Woonsocket High School in Rhode Island for 16 years.
 She teaches Biology, Forensic Science, and Integrated Science and is the Science Department Head as well as the Girls Volleyball head coach.
 Rebecca has a B.S. in Biology from Pfeiffer University and a M.S. in Criminal Justice from Boston University.